Product Engineer Salary

 Popular Skills for Product Engineer

-Product Engineers report using a deep pool of skills on the job.
-Most notably, skills in Test Engineering, Data Analysis, Product Development, and Pro/Engineer are correlated to pay that is above average.
-Skills that seem to negatively impact pay include AutoCAD, SolidWorks, and autodesk autocad.
-The majority of those who know Engineering Design also know Problem Solving and Project Management.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Data Analysis, Test Engineering, Pro/Engineer, and Product Development are correlated to pay that is above average.
+Skills that pay less than market rate include AutoCAD, autodesk autocad, and SolidWorks.
+Most people familiar with Engineering Design also know Problem Solving and Project Management.

 Pay by Experience Level for Product Engineer